Chan Chak

-Andrew Chan Chak (陳策; 2 April 1894 – 31 August 1949) was a Chinese admiral of the Republic of China Navy, best known for his role in a breakout in five Royal Navy torpedo boats from the Japanese occupation of Hong Kong on Christmas Day 1941.
+Andrew Chan Chak (陳策; born Chen Mingtang; 陳明唐; 2 April 1894 – 31 August 1949), courtesy name Choushou (筹硕), was a Chinese admiral of the Republic of China Navy, best known for his role in a breakout in five Royal Navy torpedo boats from the Japanese occupation of Hong Kong on Christmas Day 1941.

 Career

 In 1941, Chan Chak led several British troops to break through Hong Kong and arrive in Huizhou.

-Born on Hainan island, Chan was a Midshipman in Canton (now Guangzhou).
+Chan was born in Shangqi, a village of Huiwen town, Wenchang on Hainan Island.
+Like Chan, several male members of the family also joined various Chinese military branches, including two of his younger brothers, Chen Mingzhou (later Chen Ji) and Chen Mingchen, who became similarly prominent figures in the Air Force and Marine Corps respectively.
+Chan joined the Tongmenghui, retaining membership when the group became the Kuomintang, as a member of the Central Committee.
+He graduated Guangdong Naval Academy in Guangzhou as a Midshipman in 1911 and participated in the National Protection War to oust Yuan Shikai.

 Throughout the Warlord Era he participated in several naval engagements in Southern China.
 In 1923 he was appointed Commander-in-Chief of the Guangdong Fleet, later renamed the 4th Fleet of the ROC Navy.